MikolajKocikowski/seq2scfv-fixes/README.md

 # seq2scfv-fixes

+## 2025-11-29 Update

+The fixes described in this repository are no longer sufficient.
+A fully updated and functional version of the Dockerfile will is now maintained here: https://github.com/MikolajKocikowski/seq2scfv.
+This repository is retained for archival purposes.

 ## About

 [Seq2scfv](https://github.com/ngs-ai-org/seq2scfv) is a fantastic tool for scFv analysis, but I had trouble getting it to run on my machines.
 This repository documents fixes and workarounds that made it functional for me.
 It's not affiliated with the original authors.
 I submitted a related [issue](https://github.com/ngs-ai-org/seq2scfv/issues/2) and pull requests, but given that the official repo is tied to a published paper, I understand that updates may be limited.
 Hence, I will maintain any further updates or tweaks here in case they're useful to others.
 I'm not a Docker expert - feedback always welcome!